-I, along with the strategic management team, ensure that arrangements are in place within the Authority that achieve the effective and efficient use of resources, policies and procedures are in place so that the Authority is effectively managed, and internal control mechanisms are put in place and operating effectively within the Authority to help mitigate against all identified risks.
+Along with the Executive Leadership Team, I ensure that arrangements are in place within the Authority that achieve the effective and efficient use of resources, policies and procedures are in place so that the Authority is effectively managed, and internal control mechanisms are put in place and operating effectively within the Authority to help mitigate against all identified risks.
 These ensure the financial statements are not materially misstated each year.

-I, as the section 151 officer, attend all meetings of the Governance Committee to discuss and review findings of all Internal and External Audit reviews and ensure members are kept informed through the regular reporting mechanisms in place.
-The committee receives and approves the accounts on behalf of the Authority and, as such, is kept informed of all issues and risks that could impact upon the financial statements and operates within the guidelines recommended by CIPFA.
-Management also consider and inform the Annual Governance Statement and the actions set out, in order to further improve governance arrangements, to achieve value for money in its use of resources, and to improve the internal control environment.
+As Strategic Finance Manager and Finance Officer and Section 151 Officer, I attend all meetings of the Governance Committee to discuss and review findings of all Internal and External Audit reviews and ensure members are kept informed through the regular reporting mechanisms in place.
+The Committee receives and approves the accounts on behalf of the Authority and, as such, is kept informed of all issues and risks that could impact upon the financial statements and operates within the guidelines recommended by CIPFA.
+Management also consider and inform the Annual Governance Statement and the action plan, in order to further improve the governance arrangements in place, to achieve value for money in its use of resources, and to further improve the internal control environment.

 Management also receive the independent Internal Audit Strategy and Annual Internal Audit Plan and can comment on areas proposed for review.
-The Authority's Corporate Risks are regularly reported and reviewed by the management within the Authority and the Authority's Anti Fraud and Corruption Policy ensures that fraud risk or related concerns are escalated through to the appropriate level as appropriate.
+The Authority's Corporate Risks are regularly reported and reviewed by management within the Authority and the Authority's Anti Fraud and Corruption Policy ensures that fraud risk and/or related concerns are escalated through to the appropriate level as appropriate.
 Ad-hoc meetings between the Chair and myself also take place, where necessary, to discuss matters as they arise.
 Roles and responsibilities of members and officers are clearly set out in the Codes of Conduct, the Scheme of Delegation, the Anti Fraud and Corruption Policy, and in the Risk Management Strategy and Policy Statement.
 These also describe the relevant registers, declarations and escalation processes to be complied with.

-I would declare on behalf of management that I have no knowledge of any actual, suspected or alleged fraud that could affect the Authority in relation to the 2014/2015 financial statements.
+I would declare on behalf of management that I have no knowledge of any actual, suspected or alleged fraud that could affect the Authority in relation to the 2018/2019 financial statements.

-identifying and responding to risks of fraud in the Authority;

-The Authority has an Anti Fraud and Corruption Policy which is regularly updated and is also approved by the Governance Committee.
-Regular reviews and achievement of the annually reviewed audit plan are discussed with me, but importantly, reported separately to the committee.
+identifying and responding to risks of fraud in the Authority; including any specific risks of fraud which management have identified or that have been brought to its attention, or classes of transactions, account balances, or disclosure for which risk of fraud is likely to exist; The Authority has an Anti Fraud and Corruption Policy which is regularly updated and is also approved by the Governance Committee.
+Regular reviews and achievement of the annually reviewed audit plan are discussed with me, but importantly, reported separately to the Committee.
 It is important that the Internal Audit Strategy and Annual Internal Audit Plan, which includes the Counter Fraud Work Programme for the year, is established independently in accordance with best practice.

 The Counter Fraud Work Programme is based on a Fraud Risk Assessment for the effective deployment of resources and includes both reactive and proactive work.
-I receive half yearly updates on progress against the Counter Fraud Work Programme with any areas of suspected fraud identified, together with any necessary control measures to be implemented to mitigate the risk of further fraud.
+I receive regular updates on progress against the Counter Fraud Work Programme with any areas of suspected fraud identified, together with any necessary control measures to be implemented to mitigate the risk of further fraud.
 Updates are also presented on the implementation of the control improvements and all findings are reported to members as appropriate.